lab-belyash/.github/profile/README.md

 <details>
-<summary>On English</summary>
+<summary>On English 🇺🇸 </summary>

-## 🇺🇸 The Belyash Lab is a community for translating popular English-language songs, as well as IT news and different frontend development solutions.
+## The Belyash Lab is a community for translating popular English-language songs, as well as IT news and different frontend development solutions.

 ### ⭐ Our mission: